New generation of defectors expose North Korean abuses

 DEFECTOR SHIN DONG-HYUK TO ADDRESS EU PARLIAMENT

-Human rights groups estimate 200,000 prisoners languish in North Korean prisons and labour camps.
+Human rights groups estimate 200,000 prisoners languish in North Korean prisons and labor camps.

 North Korea routinely condemns criticism of its rights record.
 A recent article by its KCNA state news agency said such scrutiny was "nothing but an unbearable insult".